Skip Navigation

 Closing costs typically range from three to five percent of the sales price of your new home and generally fall into three categories:

-• Lender costs like application and underwriting fees
+• Lender costs like application and underwriting fees associated with calculating what your insurance policy premium will be

 • Third party costs including title work, home appraisal and home inspection

-• Prepaid costs such as homeowners insurance, real estate taxes and prepaid interest
+• Prepaid costs such as homeowners’ insurance, real estate taxes and prepaid interest

 Share This Story